Ze-sys/onc-api-example-codes/README.md

     └── R
 ```

-This is a personal repository and the goal of the repository is to reach a wider community of users who may be interested in accessing ONC's data via the api services.
-Issues and dificulties while using any of the example codes or thier derivatives should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals .
-The python and R versions may require installing a few packages to use them.
+Although the owner is affiliated with ONC, this is a personal repository and its goal is to reach the wider community of users and promote the api service use by providing boilerplate code files that can be stored locally.
+Issues encountered while using any of the example codes in this repository should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals.
+The python and R codes may require installing a few packages before one can use them.

 ## TODO

- - Add example codes that use the api client libraries.
+ - Add the example codes that use the api client libraries.

+## Wish list

+- Build AI supported code generator for api calls.
+Wouldn't it be great to type something like `get me all onc device locations` inside a little box and a code snippet pops up.